kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 assignments are re-derived from the persisted blocks. `updateExpectedMachineState` returns an error when a recorded assignment no longer fits, so a reduction that would under-serve a pod still fails regardless of the bound.
 On success the policy re-baselines with `SetMachineState(expected)`.
-With the gate disabled the existing error is returned unchanged.
-Implemented and tested in kubernetes/kubernetes#140473;
+When no tolerance is in effect (the bound could not be derived, or the option turned it off) the existing error is returned unchanged.

-the gate is added to that change as part of the alpha work.
+### Part 2: deriving the bound

-### Part 2: auto-detecting the bound
+When the memory manager is initialized at kubelet start (the static policy object is created), derive the bound from the running kernel image: read the `Kernel code`/`Kernel data`/`Kernel bss` lines of `/proc/iomem`, take the physical span from the lowest start to the highest end (the image is contiguous; this captures rodata/alignment gaps), and add a 64 MiB grace for the KiB-scale secondary drift and rounding.
+The bound is recomputed on every start from the kernel that actually booted, so it follows kernel upgrades by construction.

-At policy construction, derive the bound from the running kernel image: read the `Kernel code`/`Kernel data`/`Kernel bss` lines of `/proc/iomem`, take the physical span from the lowest start to the highest end (the image is contiguous; this captures rodata/alignment gaps), and add a grace for the KiB-scale secondary drift and rounding.
-The span gives both the movable size and (via the code start and `/sys/devices/system/memory/block_size_bytes`) the current node.
+Whether KASLR is enabled does not need to be detected: the image size bounds the possible shift either way, and with KASLR off the image never moves, so the tolerance is simply never exercised.

-Fallbacks: `/proc/iomem` hides its addresses without `CAP_SYS_ADMIN` (a KASLR-leak mitigation); kubelet has the capability, but if the addresses read as zero, or the file is absent (non-Linux), fall back to a conservative default.
-The read is in kubelet, not cAdvisor: the value is boot-static so cAdvisor's collection loop adds nothing, and cAdvisor exposes only `nodeN/meminfo MemTotal` today, so it is net-new either way.
+`/proc/iomem` is world-readable, but since Linux 4.6 it shows zeroed addresses to readers without `CAP_SYS_ADMIN`; kubelet runs with it.
+If the entries are absent (another platform or architecture) or zeroed, the size is unknown and the policy does not guess: the tolerance stays off, the start keeps the exact comparison, and a log line names the `memory-drift-tolerance` option as the way to set the bound explicitly.
+The read is in kubelet, not cAdvisor: the value is boot-static so cAdvisor's collection loop adds nothing, and kubelet and cAdvisor already read procfs (`/proc/meminfo`, `/proc/cpuinfo`), so this is not a new kind of dependency.

-On the reported single-NUMA node this yields ~119 MiB (55 MiB image + 64 MiB grace), which tolerates the observed 12 KiB drift by ~4 orders of magnitude and is tighter than a fixed 256 MiB, so it detects real changes sooner.
+On the reported single-NUMA node this yields ~119 MiB (55 MiB image + 64 MiB grace), which tolerates the observed 12 KiB drift by ~4 orders of magnitude and stays far below a memory bank, so a real change is still caught.

 ### Part 3: operator option

-Add a `memoryManagerPolicyOptions` map to the kubelet configuration (mirroring `cpuManagerPolicyOptions` / `topologyManagerPolicyOptions`), accepted only with the gate enabled, with one option, `memory-drift-tolerance`: `auto` (default, the kernel-image-derived bound), `off` (strict equality, today's behavior) or an explicit quantity such as `128Mi`.
+Add a `memoryManagerPolicyOptions` map to the kubelet configuration (mirroring `cpuManagerPolicyOptions` / `topologyManagerPolicyOptions`) with one option, `memory-drift-tolerance`: `auto` (default: the bound derived from the kernel image, or the exact comparison when it cannot be derived), `off` (the exact comparison) or an explicit quantity such as `128Mi`.
 Unknown options and values are rejected at kubelet start, as for the other managers.
-Once the gate is on by default this is how an operator keeps the strict behavior without touching feature gates.
+This is how an operator keeps the exact comparison, or sets the bound on a platform where it cannot be derived.

 ### Test Plan